attilammagyar/js80p/README.md

  * **P H IS**: same as **P HOLD**, but sustain pedal events are ignored while the corresponding [MIDI CC](#usage-controllers) controller is still maintained, allowing the pedal to be used as a 0% / 100% switch without releasing the sustained notes.

-(Since there's no way in this mode to stop notes, it is a good idea to use volume envelopes which decay into silence.)
+   Note: since there's no way in this mode to stop a note, it is a good idea to use [static envelope generators](#usage-envelopes-update) for the amplitude or volume parameters of the oscillators which decay into silence during the [DAHDS stages](#usage-envelopes).
+This way the [garbage collector](#usage-gc) can release the voices eventually, making them available for newly triggered notes.

  * **P RET**: same as **POLY**, but when a Note Start event is received for a note that is already being held by the sustain pedal, then instead of